Robert U. Nagel

 My approach to teaching has one guiding principle: success means helping my students to be the best version of themselves inside and outside of the classroom.
 To achieve this, I build my teaching on three fundamental pillars: equity, interaction, and collaboration.
-I aim to create an inclusive atmosphere in which students actively participate, think independently, contribute frequently, collaborate, and challenge each other.
+I aim to create an inclusive atmosphere in which students actively participate, think independently, contribute frequently, collaborate with each other, and challenge each other.
 Fundamental to this is students’ recognition of each other as equals.
 On this basis, I encourage students to engage in dialogue that reflects both their different perspectives and their shared experiences enabling them to learn from and with each other.
 Putting equity and inclusion at the center of my teaching enables students to pose critical questions, mature intellectually, and challenge hierarchies.
 The overarching goal of my teaching is students’ intellectual and personal growth.
 I aim to prepare students to confront fundamental questions about political institutions, humanity, and themselves.
 I seek to equip students with the skills and knowledge to ask these questions, to formulate their reflections concisely, to comprehend and challenge theories, to apply them to real world cases, and to examine research questions using sound designs and appropriate methods.

 I consider it my responsibility as an instructor and mentor to offer my students the same high level of support and enthusiasm that my professors and mentors have shown me throughout my academic career.
 I particularly enjoy mentoring students and helping them develop their research skills.
 I believe teaching is a privilege and a responsibility - one I take seriously.
 If you want to know more about what I teach and how, please get in touch I'm happy to send you my teaching statement and syllabi.